-Stakeholder Co mments and Identified Issues Consideration and Proposed Resolution dietary advice • completed feeding records , , , , , , , , , , , , , , , , , , , ACMEQU3X8 Ti ransport horses by road • RTO, W than one pathway to develop the skills covered by the unit.
-PE has been revised and the requirement to transport a group of three horses has been reduced to two horses, the cross border transport has been removed and replaced with completion of documentation and other reparation required for cross boarder transport.
-PE Bullet 2: The requirement to provide a rest break for the horses for one transport has been retained on the SMEWG advice that is required by industry. • RTO, W simulated.
+Stakeholder Comments and Identified Issues Consideration and Proposed Resolution dietary advice • completed feeding records ACMEQU3X8 Transport he orses by road • RTO, WA General: this would be a nice unit for people involved in professional horse transport or large professional stable, but very limiting for the average horse person.
+APP (2nd paragraph): high level requirements for a Cert II PE 'group of at least three horses': Think this will be a big block to assessment.
+Not everyone has triple floats or trucks to use.
+There must be evidence that the individual has completed two separate horse transports, moving compliant and manageable horses by road from one location to another.
+One transport is for one horse and the other is for a group of at least three horses. bullet 2: also restrictive depending on location and horse industry that candidate is involved in.
+3 horses is difficult, we dont all have 3 horse floats.
+Transport with a break is also difficult, along with boarder crossings which in WA would be better simulated.
 WA couldn't deliver this unit.
 Noted.
+Thank you for the feedback.
+The unit outcomes reflect AQF level 3 outcomes.
+It is listed as an elective in both the Certificate II and Certificate III in Horse Care to give users more than one pathway to develop the skills covered by the unit.
+PE has been revised and the requirement to transport a group of three horses has been reduced to two horses, the cross border transport has been removed and replaced with completion of documentation and other reparation required for cross boarder transport.
+PE Bullet 2: The requirement to provide a rest break for the horses for one transport has been retained on the SMEWG advice that is required by industry. • RTO, WA This unit is suited to employees who will either be travelling to equine events as grooms or strappers or transporting mares to and from breeding stations.
+Not all employees will be responsible for carrying out this task in a workplace and only a minority of our graduates would participate in transporting horses as part of their job role.
+We would suggest that this be considered as an elective due to it not being classified as a routine task in all workplaces.
+Could this be used as an elective for those who know this will be a common job role required in their workplace or desired place of employment?
+We have found the load and unload component in Handle horses safely very valuable and can see that this should stay in as a Noted.
 Thank you for the feedback.
 Suggestion adopted: The unit has been moved from the core to the electives in the Certificate III in Horse Care, and therefore available for users that see value in developing the skills covered by the unit.
 The element - Load and unload horses under supervision has been removed from ACMEQU2X12 Handle horses safely, and has been developed as a stand alone unit and added to the core of the Certificates II and III in Horse Care.
 This was released for further feedback during a second draft consultation.
 ACMEQU3X8 Transport horses by road does not require the individual